 Don't worry, no one language would use all of these letters.
 I don't think any languages would use even half of these letters. (some languages like Khoisian or Caucasian ones would come very close though.
 Yes, I made sure this script could write those languages (and the top 100 most common languages of course), figuring then it could write every language.)
 Any given language would use only a small subset of the letters, whichever ones it would use the sounds for.

-I'm aware how it works is very complicated, but basically, a language with a /t/-/tʰ/-/d/ distinction would write the sounds as T ⵀ D. A language with a /t/-/tʼ/-/d/ distinction would write them as ⵀ T D. The few languages that distinguish all four of /t/-/tʰ/-/tʼ/-/d/ would have /tʼ/ be written with the letter usually used for /tˁ/, although I'm considering having it be the /dʱ/ letter instead?
+I'm aware some of the things explained in the image are very complicated, but basically, if a language only has one /tʃ/ like sound, it would be written C, any distinction like /tʃ/-/tɕ/, /tʃ/-/c/, /tʂ/-/tɕ/, or /tʂ/-/tʃ/ would be written as C and Ⴑ respectively.
+A language with a /t/-/tʰ/-/d/ distinction would write the sounds as T ⵀ D. A language with a /t/-/tʼ/-/d/ distinction would write them as ⵀ T D. The few languages that distinguish all four of /t/-/tʰ/-/tʼ/-/d/ would have /tʼ/ be written with the letter usually used for /tˁ/, although I'm considering having it be the /dʱ/ letter instead?
 (Or at least those four sounds would use the letters T ⵀ D Þ but I'm not sure on which sound is which.) ⵀ is also used for /θ/, as it is derived from Greek theta, however should a language have both /θ/ and a /t/-/tʰ/ or /t/-/tʼ/ distinction, /θ/ can be written Þ (the letter usually used for /ð/ or /dʱ/.
-If the language has /ð/ as well it can be written Ð (usually /ɖʱ/), etc etc. If a language has too many similar but phonemically distinct sounds you may need to get creative! (or resort to diacritics)
+If the language has /ð/ as well it can be written Ð (usually /ɖʱ/), if the language has a full /t/-/tʰ/-/d/-/dʱ/-/θ/-/ð/ or /tʼ/-/t/-/d/-/dʱ/-/θ/-/ð/ distinction the dental fricatives can be written with the letters for /ʈʰ/ and /ɖʱ/, etc etc. If a language has too many similar but phonemically distinct sounds you may need to get creative! (or resort to diacritics)

-Unlike the IPA, MBearphabet letters represent fuzzy sound categories rather than strict phones.
+Unlike the IPA, Mbearphabet letters represent fuzzy sound categories rather than strict phones.
 This means each letter can represent a broad range of similar sounds, such as Q being /q/, /kʷ/, or /k͜p/, depending on what the language has.
+(Some particularly rare sounds have been given to letters with vaguely similar sounds that aren't used in the very few languages with the rare sounds.)
 This makes it unsuitable for a narrow transcription system (for which you can just use the IPA), but more suitable for use as an everyday alphabet for a language.
 (Once again, only a subset of all the letters above would be part of that language's alphabet!)

-I'm considering changing MBearphabet a bit to make it look a bit nicer, here's what I have planned:
+In fact, since admittedly some of the rarer letters are pretty ugly, I'm considering changing Mbearphabet a bit to make it look a bit nicer, here's what I have planned:

 Sorry it's just crummy drawings/editing, this is just concepts for the ideas, not finalized.